Unity-Technologies/com.unity.perception/Tutorial/TUTORIAL.md

 You will generally require a large amount of data to train your intended model.
 Generating data in these practical sizes will take incredible amounts of time to finish if performed on typical workstation computers.
 This is where the cloud comes in.
 In this phase, you will learn how to:
  * Generate large-scale synthetic datasets containing hundreds of thousands of frames by leveraging the power of **Unity Simulation**.
- * Download the cloud-generated data
+ * Download the cloud-generated data.
- * Generate both common and custom statistics and visualizations for your cloud-generated data.
+ * Using Dataset Insights with your cloud-generated data.

 [Continue to Phase 1: Setup and Basic Simulations](Phase1.md)